Keith-S-Thompson/show_c_types/README.md

 This program uses a collection of very ugly macros to determine the characteristics of predefined C types.
-The results are printed to stdout in "ini" format, described in https://en.wikipedia.org/wiki/INI_file
+The results are printed to stdout in "ini" format, described in <https://en.wikipedia.org/wiki/INI_file>.

-It's based on an earlier unreleased program that prints similar information in plain text, and a later released version that printed its output in something close to JSON.
+Earlier versions of this program printed similar information in plain text (not released), and then in something close to JSON.

 You may need to modify the `Makefile` to adjust the compiler command as appropriate for your system, or you may need to build and execute